ajorgensen89/saga-comic/README.md

 - [Slack](url'https://slack.com/intl/en-gb/') Community for help throughout.
 - Mentor Precious Ljege for encourgement to produce better and advise along the way.
 - [Image Comics](url'https://imagecomics.com/comics/series') for comic books release dates and Issue information.
+- Oisin on Tutor Support for Code Institute Course.

 [Back to Top](#new-saga-comic-launch-in-2022)